craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 - The Bar (& Hospital)
 - The Arena
 - The Farms (& Statue of Jerran the Grower)
-- The Training Grounds & Barracks
+- The Training Grounds & Barracks (& Statue of Dragoon the Wild)